 Next comes an intent to run, and a request for support along with a specific, time-sensitive contribution request.
 It’s wrapped up with a thank-you and reminder about the campaign website where supporters can find out more information about the campaign and how they can help.

-These election campaign fundraising letter samples will give you a head start in creating solid campaign correspondence.
+These election campaign fundraising letter samples will give you a head start and ideas to create solid campaign correspondence.
 Get your message across in a professional manner that will lead to more donor action.
 With these political letter templates, you can create:

 - Well-written fundraising appeals that brings in donations.